executablebooks/MyST-Parser/docs/using/syntax.md

 print(f'my {a}nd line')
 ```

-As a short-hand alternative, more closely resembling the reStructuredText syntax, options may also be denoted by an initial block, whereby all lines start with '`:`', for example:
+**Short-hand options with `:` characters**.
+If you only need one or two options for your
+directive and wish to save lines, you may also specify directive options as a collection
+of lines just after the first line of the directive, each preceding with `:`.

+For example:

 ````md
 ```{code-block} python